jaredivey/dce-python-sdn/README.md

 1. **Python-2.7.10** (github.com/jaredivey/Python-2.7.10): The dependencies for the POX and Ryu libraries are built directly into this local Python library in order to reduce the possibility of path/dependency issues when running DCE.
 Additionally, the created Python library will be linked in the files-0 filespace in ns-3-dce in order to be recognizable by a DCE-enabled node in ns-3-dce.
 1. **POX** (github.com/noxrepo/pox): POX will be patched and directly placed in files-0 filespace in ns-3-dce in order to be recognizable by a DCE-enabled node in ns-3-dce.
 1. **Ryu** (github.com/osrg/ryu): Ryu will be patched and directly placed in files-0 filespace in ns-3-dce in order to be recognizable by a DCE-enabled node in ns-3-dce.
+1. **OpenJDK 8** (openjdk.java.net/projects/jdk8u/): OpenJDK will be patched, installed for use in DCE, and linked in the files-0 filespace in ns-3-dce in order to be recognizable by a DCE-enabled node in ns-3-dce.

 NOTE: If more than one controller node is to be used, simply make copies of the files-0 directory in ns-3-dce, i.e. files-1, files-2, etc.